- Plan your visit

 Plains-wanderers share a physical resemblance to quail, but in evolutionary terms, they are one of a kind – there’s no bird like it in the world.

-The species has no close relatives and in a recent in a recent study examining evolutionary distinctness combined with extinction risk they were ranked fourth amongst all the world’s birds and first in Australia.
+The species has no close relatives and in a recent study examining evolutionary distinctness combined with extinction risk they were ranked fourth amongst all the world’s birds and first in Australia.

 Once widespread from Victoria to Queensland, the Plains-wanderer has undergone a dramatic decline in the last decade, with their last strongholds in the Northern Plains of Victoria and New South Wales Riverina.